 Naturally green and gold layered gelatin gummy dog treats.
-Get the recipe and details on how to make these homemade St. Patrick’s Day dog gummies.
+Pawfect for St. Patrick’s Day!
+Here’s the recipe and DIY details on how to make these homemade layered gelatin gummies.
+They’re all natural and doggone delicious.
 Lucky dogs, indeed!

 Scaling Volumes for Pans and Moulds

-- 1 cup cool homemade (or ready-made unsalted unseasoned) chicken stock
+- 1 cups cool homemade (or ready-made unsalted unseasoned) chicken stock

 - 3 tbsp quality powdered gelatin

-- Measure the water into a small pan.
+- Measure the stock into a small pan.

 - Sprinkle the surface with gelatin powder.